United States v. Lee (1882): Seizure of the estate

 In April 1861, Virginia seceded from the United States and Robert E. Lee resigned his commission in the United States Army on April 20, 1861, and joined the military forces of the Confederate States of America.
 On May 7, troops of the Virginia militia occupied Arlington and Arlington House.
 With Confederate forces occupying Arlington's high ground, the capital of the Union was left in an untenable military position.
-Although unwilling to leave Arlington House, Mary Lee believed her estate would soon be infested with federal soldiers.
+Although unwilling to leave Arlington House, Mary Lee believed her estate would soon be taken by federal soldiers.
 So she buried many of her family treasures on the grounds and left for her sister's estate at Ravensworth in Fairfax County, Virginia, on May 14.
 On May 3, General Winfield Scott ordered Brigadier General Irvin McDowell to clear Arlington and the city of Alexandria, Virginia, of all troops not loyal to the United States.
 McDowell occupied Arlington without opposition on May 24.